Spanish tapas, a perfect gastronomic format for your business

 Cheese Brûlée

-It is possible to innovate in miniature pastries starting from classic recipes, and we can take advantage of the mini format to offer a new look to this type of desserts in our menu.
+It is possible to innovate in miniature pastries starting from classic recipes, and we can take advantage of the mini format to offer a new look at this type of dessert in our menu.
 This cheese brûlée will delight lovers of classic desserts and lovers of innovative desserts as it is both at the same time.
 By adding our Natural Cream Cheese to the crème brûlée recipe, we add an original touch of fresh and lactic flavor, as well as a great creaminess.

-Throughout this article we have seen how the Spanish tapa is a star gastronomic format, very interesting and adaptable to many types of catering businesses in any corner of the world.
+Throughout this article we have seen how the Spanish tapa is a star gastronomic format, very interesting and adaptable to many types of restaurant businesses in any corner of the world.
 Like sushi, pizza or hamburgers, the tapa has crossed borders and has become universal.

 Scroll to Top